corda/corda-docs/content/en/docs/corda-enterprise/4.8/node/operating/cryptoservice-configuration.md

 ### Authentication using Azure Managed Identities

-If any of the parameters required for the certificate are not defined, or set to null, then the Azure Key Vault will be use Azure Managed Identities.
+If any of the parameters required for the certificate are not defined, or set to `null`, then the Azure Key Vault will use Azure Managed Identities.

 The minimum configuration required for authentication using Azure Managed Identities is: